Skip to main content

 Children at a very young age remember anything you did to them.
 They'll remember that you pointed a finger at them, shouted at them, and were angry at them without giving any reasonable explanations.

-Just like me, back when I was 4-5 years of age, my mom used to hide her phone in our laundry basket with dirty clothes to hide her dishonesty, that she was cheating on my father.
-Until now, at the age of 23, I still remember every detail of the lapses my parents cause to my mental health at a very young age.
-See?? that's why I believe kids have the innate common sense to know the good and the bad things more than adults do.
-That's why for all parents, I warn you to be careful of how you treat your child/children because you might not know if they'll still acknowledge you in the future.
+Just like me, when I was 4-5 years old, my mom used to hide her phone in our laundry basket among dirty clothes to conceal her dishonesty—that she was cheating on my father.
+Even now, at the age of 23, I still vividly remember every detail of the impact my parents' actions had on my mental health at such a young age.
+This is why I believe children possess an innate sense to distinguish between right and wrong more keenly than adults.
+Therefore, I urge all parents to be mindful of how they treat their children, as their actions may affect how they are perceived and remembered in the future.

 2. They can possibly deny you